dklinges9/mcera5/README.md

 You can install the package from this GitHub repository via the follow line:
 `remotes::install_github("dklinges9/mcera5")`

+## News

+_Sept 2024_: This package is going through a lot of development to keep up with changes as ECMWF migrates to the new [beta Climate Data Store](https://cds-beta.climate.copernicus.eu/).
+These changes include lower API limits, different variable names/netCDF file structures, and different credentials (see below for details).
+If you are facing unexplainable errors, please bring them to my attention (see Questions, Concerns, Issues below).

+_25 Sept 2024_: ERA5-reanalysis and ERA5-land files downloaded from the beta CDS have a different structure to their time dimension.
+To extract climate data from these files (e.g. using `extract_clim()`), please see the developer branch "new_cds_time_edits".
+You can install this branch directly via:

+`remotes::install_github("dklinges9/mcera5", ref = "new_cds_time_edits")`

 ## Tutorial

 The vignette can then be accessed via: